 Skip to Main Content Skip to bottom Skip to Chat, Email, Text

-Unless you already have a solid handle on your fiscal situation, it’s time to either sit down with pencil and paper to document your personal profits and losses or leverage a financial calculator to better understand how paying for college might impact your finances.
+Unless you already have a solid handle on your fiscal situation, you might not know if you can afford college.
+If that's true for you, it’s time to either sit down with pencil and paper to document your personal profits and losses or leverage a financial calculator to better understand how paying for college might impact your finances.

 As you figure out what you can reasonably afford and what you might need to borrow or earn in grants or scholarships, bear in mind that the cost of college is an investment in your future.
 College graduates not only earn more than those with less education, they also enjoy lower unemployment rates.

 Still not sure about the actual numbers?
-A general "rule of thumb," according to Forbes.com, is that your projected salary should be at least 1.5 times more than the total amount you borrow.
+A general rule of thumb" is that your projected salary should be at least 1.5 times more than the total amount you borrow.

 In state or out of state.
 Four-year university or community college.
 Online or in-person.
-When it comes to choosing the right destination for your higher education, you have options.
+When it comes to choosing the right destination for your higher education, you have options on whether you can afford college.

 Generally speaking, online colleges offer the advantage of reduced non-tuition costs.
 If you attend an in-person university, for example, you may have to pay for room and board, transportation, parking and so on.
 And all schools require educational materials, although some digital formats can be cheaper than traditional textbooks.

 Short for Free Application for Federal Student Aid, the FAFSA® is your best friend when it comes to sourcing free money for college.
-This is true if you’re hoping to secure federal student aid, as well as if you’re pursuing grants or loans from either the state or your chosen school (or both).
+This is true if you’re hoping to secure federal student aid, as well as if you’re pursuing grants or loans from either the state, your chosen school, or both.

 States and colleges have their own deadlines for the FAFSA® form, but the federal deadline is June 30 of each academic year.

-Scholarships, meanwhile, offer another welcome avenue to securing funds for college.
+Another welcome avenue to securing funds for college are scholarships.
 Like grants, scholarships don’t usually need to be repaid, and they can be based on need or merit.

 Get online to begin searching for scholarships that may apply to you.
 There are all manner of options, from scholarships for mothers to scholarships for people with certain ethnic backgrounds.

 Schools also offer scholarships to prospective students.
-UOPX, for example, offers up to $1 million in scholarships this month.
 It’s worth it to reach out to your school’s financial-aid advisors to learn more about what options are available.

-Loans are another way to cover the cost of college, although they do have to be repaid.
+The cost of college can be covered with loans, although they do have to be repaid.
 It is recommended to exhaust all federal loan options before considering a private loan.
 Private loans are not subsidized or guaranteed by the federal government.

 Whichever loan option(s) you choose, don’t borrow more than you need: You’ll thank yourself later when you’re cutting those loan-repayment checks.

-Step 5: Explore other ways to pay, including alternative credit options
+Step 5: Explore other ways to afford college, including alternative credit options

 There’s no reason you should shoulder the cost of college on your own.
 In addition to financial aid, students can access several other resources to save both time and money on their degree, starting with their employers.

-Many companies, in a bid to recruit and retain talent, will offer tuition benefits.
+Many companies, in a bid to recruit and retain talent, will offer tuition benefits so employees can afford college.
 Basically, they will help pay for college or pay down your student loans.
 Just be aware that employer tuition benefits are subject to certain regulations by the IRS.
 Up to $5,250 can be provided to an employee tax-free per year.
 Anything more than that is subject to taxation.
 Check with your company's human resources department to see what options are available.

-Alternative credits are another good option.
+Alternative credits are another good option to determin if you can afford college.
 These are credits earned through alternative, usually online sources like Study.com and Sophia.
 For students looking to accelerate their degree program or knock out some general education courses, this pathway can be very rewarding.

 So, can you afford college?
 With so many financial options out there, you don’t really need a crystal ball to answer it.
 You just need perseverance and a little creativity to figure out how to make it work.